The Science of Happy: You Don't Have to Be Born That Way

 Meditation.
 Set aside 20 minutes a day to practice mindfulness.
 Learn to quiet your mind and focus on the here and now.
 Avoid disruptions that spoil your focus.

 Fitness.Stay active.
-Exercise helps you maintain a healthy weight, boosts your mood and stay independent as you age.
-The National Institute on Aging reports 150 minutes of walking each week with light strength and balance training can reduce the risk for disability by 18 percent.
+Exercise helps you maintain a healthy weight, boost your mood and stay independent as you age.
+The National Institute on Aging reports 150 minutes of walking each week with light strength and balance training can reduce the risk for disability.

 Sleep.Catch some Zzzs to fend off depression.
 Seven to nine hours of slumber each night boosts your mood, strengthens your immune system and keeps your mind sharp.

 Laughter.
-Whether you're watching a funny video on Facebook or cracking jokes with friends, laughter can be the best jumpstart to a positive mood.
+Whether you're watching a funny video on Facebook or cracking jokes with friends, laughter is one of the best ways to jumpstart a positive mood.

 What’s your favorite way to get happy?
 Let us know in the comments!

-Sources: Intelligence Interview: Tal Ben-Shahar, leaving site icon Wunderman Thomson, 2012; Six Benefits of Happiness According to Research, leaving site icon Positive Psychology, 2020; Maintaining Mobility and Preventing Disability Are Key to Living Independently as We Age, leaving site icon National Institute on Aging, 2020; How Important is Sleep? leaving site icon American Sleep Association.
-2020.
+Sources: Tal Ben-Shahar, leaving site icon Tal Ben-Shahar, 2023; How Happiness Affects Health, leaving site icon American Heart Association, 2020; Maintaining Mobility and Preventing Disability Are Key to Living Independently as We Ageleaving site icon National Institute on Aging, 2020; How Important is Sleepleaving site icon American Sleep Association, 2022

 Important Plan Information